rahmansial477/custodia-whitepaper/README.md

 ## 1. Abstract

 Ticket scalping persists because resale-price enforcement has historically lived inside centralized platform policy rather than in the transaction layer itself.
 Custodia removes that gap: the maximum allowable resale price for any ticket is computed and enforced by the smart contract at the moment of transfer, making unauthorized markups a reverted transaction rather than a policy violation.
-This document describes the system architecture, the on-chain mechanisms that make the anti-scalping guarantee hold, and the technical tradeoffs made in the current implementation.
+This document describes the system architecture the on-chain mechanisms that make the anti-scalping guarantee hold, and the technical tradeoffs made in the current implementation.

 ---